PhoenixSolutionsGroup/omnibase/sdk/core/js/docs/V1TenantsApi.md

 ## createTenant

-> CreateTenant200Response createTenant(createTenantRequest, xUserID)
+> CreateTenant200Response createTenant(createTenantRequest, xUserId)

 Create tenant

-Creates a new tenant organization with Stripe customer, sets up owner role, and makes it the active tenant for the creator.  ## Authentication - **Session Auth**: Requires JWT token / Cookie Session (user_id extracted from session) - **Service Key Auth**: Requires X-Service-Key + X-Tenant-ID + X-User-ID headers  ## Service Key Usage When using service key authentication, provide the user_id via the X-User-ID header.
+Creates a new tenant organization with Stripe customer, sets up owner role, and makes it the active tenant for the creator.  ## Authentication - **Session Auth**: Requires JWT token / Cookie Session (user_id extracted from session) - **Service Key Auth**: Requires X-Service-Key + X-User-ID headers  ## Service Key Usage When using service key authentication, provide the user_id via the X-User-ID header.
 The user_id must be a valid UUID matching an existing Kratos identity.  ## Process 1.
 Creates Stripe customer (if billing_email provided) 2.
 Creates tenant in database 3.
 Sets up default tenant settings 4.
 Adds creator as owner 5.
 Assigns owner role with all permissions 6.
 Sets as active tenant and returns JWT token

 ### Example